sigurasg/reversing-the-2465/_posts/2025-06-29-sweep-calibration.md

 It's a fair guess that if the DAC codes used to set the two delay reference voltages are not near-identical, then the dreaded `LIMITS` error will occur.

-It is noteworthy that those two signals are staight up buffered from the DAC on the A5 board.
+It is noteworthy that those two signals are staight-up buffered from the DAC on the A5 board.
-This is not a trivial detail, as if these were offset or scaled, component differences in the op-amp circuits could cause offset or slope differences.
+This is not a trivial detail, as if these were offset or scaled, component differences in the op-amp circuits could cause offset or slope differences between the two.
 This would at minimum require at least one more calibration step to find the relative slope and/or offset differences between the two delay signals, and at the same time would only allow limit checking on the slope/offset values.